jarjumarvin/jekyll-now/_posts/2018-1-19-artificial.md

 # Conclusion

 As you can see, even a single perceptron can solve problems that were thought to be unsovable by machines for a very long time.
-Next time, we will talk about the way these artificial neurons are connected and joined together to form an artificial neural network.
+Next time, we will be implementing a perceptron to solve a classification problem!

 See you then and thank you for reading~